jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 One of the earliest programmable machines appeared in the textile industry.
 The [Jacquard machine](https://en.wikipedia.org/wiki/Jacquard_machine) used punch cards to control woven patterns in cloth.

-That technology eventually evolved into the punch cards I used during my first two years in college.
+That technology eventually evolved into the punch cards I used in my progrmming assignments during my first two years in college.

 Computers eliminated many forms of labor.
 Switchboard operators disappeared.